GuildCrafts/web-development-js/library/TEMPLATE.md

 ## Description

 _What is this resource?
-Why is it useful?_
+Why is it a useful addition to the library?_